Farallon Islands: Nuclear waste dump

 From 1946 to 1970, the sea around the Farallones was used as a dump site for radioactive waste under the authority of the Atomic Energy Commission at a site known as the Farallon Island Nuclear Waste Dump.
 Most of the dumping took place before 1960, and all dumping of radioactive wastes by the United States was terminated in 1970.
-By then, 47,500 containers (55-gallon steel drums) had been dumped in the vicinity, with a total estimated radioactive activity of 14,500 Ci.
+By then, 47,500 containers (55-gallon steel drums) had been dumped in the vicinity, with a total estimated radioactive activity of 14,500 Ci (540 TBq).
 The materials dumped were mostly laboratory materials containing traces of contamination.
 By 1980, most of the radiation had decayed.

 Waste containers were shipped to Hunters Point Shipyard, then loaded onto barges for transportation to the Farallones.
 Containers were weighted with concrete.
 Those that floated were sometimes shot with rifles to sink them.
 Forty-four thousand containers were dumped at 37°37′N 123°17′W, and another 3,500 at 37°38′N 123°08′W.

 In January 1951, the highly radioactive hull of USS Independence, which was used in Operation Crossroads nuclear weapons testing and then loaded with barrels of radioactive waste, was scuttled in the area.
 Its wreck was rediscovered in 2015.

 The exact current location of the containers and the potential hazard the containers pose to the environment are unknown.
 According to the EPA, attempts to remove the barrels would likely produce greater risk than leaving them undisturbed.